Becoming a world-class knowledge worker

 Trouble is, best practices for productivity and collaboration are rarely taught within formal training, or proactively shared internally.
-They become 'hidden' routines that aren’t recognized by management or woven into company culture.
+They become 'hidden' routines that aren’t recognized by management or woven into the company culture.

 There are a handful of best practices for productivity that are commonly overlooked.
 The most important one is documentation.